-Medical Device Risk Management.The design, development, manufacture and release to market of all medical devices needs to take into account the potential risk to end users and all others who may be impacted by the device.
+Medical Device – Risk ManagementThe design, development, manufacture, release to market, and use of a medical device needs to take into account the potential risk to end users and all others who may be impacted by the device.
 All medical devices pose a potential risk.
 For example, bandages are a relatively simple medical device, however, if inappropriate manufacturing processes are implemented or inadequate packaging is utilized then the bandages could themselves pose an infection risk to users if used on open wounds, equally, a scalpel must be sterile for all potential contaminants otherwise very serious health risks may again be posed to a patient.

 #2 A detailed knowledge of the design, the manufacturing processes, the materials utilized in the medical device, the environmental requirements for device use, the potential for variation in process operation or environmental conditions.
 The “ease of use” or potential complexities associated with use all need to be clearly understood.